rwalla3/IDEA-120-reaponses/week-02-murray-poem.md

 ### January 30, 2024
 # Response/Poem: "From Additive to Expressive Form" - Janet Murray (1997)

-hello? - i'm here
+hello? yes?
-can i ask you something - why?
+can i ask you something? why?
-why do you think? - why do you care?
+why do you think? why do you care?
-can you be fr? - why?
+can you be fr? why?
 T-T

 [Are These Feelings Real?
 (Her, 2013)](https://youtu.be/3n5muEWaE_Q?si=xlhLSRST7qYoyrkg)